Audain Art Museum

 The Whistler Cultural Pass provides access to the Audain Art Museum as well as the Squamish Lil'wat Cultural Centre at a reduced price.

 Please note that the Audain Art Museum is closed Tuesdays and Wednesdays and the Squamish Lil'wat Cultural Centre is closed on Mondays.
-Passes are not dated and can be used at any time.
+Passes can be used up to 6 days after your reservation date.

 Gift Shop